s56207824inc/ROS_bag_decoder/README.md

 ```
 ## NOTE
 ---
-There are example for images and point cloud decode function in that python script and don't forget to import the necessary lib in the first
+There is an example for images and point cloud decode function in that python script and don't forget to import the necessary lib in the first